Highverve/PLGL/README.md

 Procedural Language Generation Library (PLGL) is a code library designed for game developers who want consistent, fictional languages for their game's cultures and peoples, *without the time needed to create one*.
 The language author constructs the alphabet, sigma structures, letter pathing, character filtering for deconstruction, and other constraints; then, the generator processes a regular sentence, and returns a new, stylized sentence from your fictional language.

-The initial thought that started this project was simple: using a word as a seed, could I procedurally generate an entirely different word?
-After a few obstacles and a necessary amount of feature creep, the first version of the PLGL is released.

 ## 2 — Contents